notcl4y14/lang/README.md

 - Probably make getting filename not from the position

 # CREDITS
 Thanks to CodePulse and tylerlaceby for tutorials!
-(Also helped me understand and realize how does the languages work)
+(Also helped me understand and realize how do the languages work)
 - CodePulse: https://www.youtube.com/@CodePulse
 - tylerlaceby: https://www.youtube.com/@tylerlaceby